mostafa-meerzad/age-calculator/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- Scss css preprocessor
 - Flexbox
 - CSS Grid
 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library
 - [GSAP](https://greensock.com/) - JS library for animations

 ### What I learned

-Using gsap to animat property-values of an object
+Using gsap to animate numbers and svg

 ### Useful resources

-- [gsap docs](https://greensock.com/get-started/) - This is an AWESOME resource to start learning gsap and get a general idea of how powerfull gsap is.
+- [gsap docs](https://greensock.com/get-started/) - This is an AWESOME resource to start learning gsap and get a general idea of how powerful gsap is.

 ## Author